sebastianbenz/kicker-kata/Readme.md

 Your job is to implement a real-time statistics calculator with the following features:

-- The score of the active game.
+- Counts the score of the active game.
 - Ranking list of individual players ordered by their number of wins.
 - Ranking list of teams ordered by their number of wins.